lucafrance/lucafrance.github.io/_posts/2021-04-05-mnist-pairwise-one-pixel.md

 Fashion-MNIST is meant as a drop-in replacement for MNIST and is based on clothing items pictures by the German online retailer [Zalando](https://www.zalando.com/).
 * Both datasets have the same size: 50 000 images in the training set and 10 000 in the validation set.
 * Both datasets have 10 classes: the ten digits 0 to 9 for MNIST, and ten kinds of  clothing items for Fashion-MNIST.
-* Both datasets are composed of 28 by 28 grayscale images.
+* Both datasets are composed of 28 by 28 greyscale images.
 Each pixel is a number 0 from 255 representing the greyscale intensity.

 > | MNIST | Fashion-MNIST |
 > | --- | --- |